GaloisInc/stubs/docs/src/language.md

 ### Intrinsic Types
 Intrinsics are similar to Opaque types, but are declared by override modules rather than Stubs-level modules.
 As override modules (see below) work with Haskell directly, they can return arbitrary Crucible types which may not map to a Stubs type directly.
 For instance, an override module for memory may define a `Pointer` type, which internally is a bitvector, or a special struct of some kind, but can only be used at the Stubs-level through the override's interface.
 Syntactically, `Pointer` is denoted as `@Pointer`, to distinguish it from an opaque type.

+### Tuples

+Custom types exist in the form of tuples, such as `(int,int)` denoting a pair of `int`s.
+These can be nested, and of abritrary lengths, allowing for complex data to be passed around more conveniently.

 ### Override Modules
 In order to more easily model complex behavior like memory access, file systems, or IO, `OverrideModule`s can be defined in order to model behavior directly as Crucible overrides, allowing arbitrary Haskell to be used.
 These modules are defined on a per-architecture basis, and are intended to be linked in during translation and execution.